ERGs encourage you to come as you are: Meet ElastAsians

 We have seven formal ERGs: The Accessibles, Blasticians, ElastAsians, Elasticians Unidos, Rainbow Stack, Mil-Asticians, and Women of Elastic.
 We’ll be spotlighting them over the next year as they relate to culture or commemorative events and holidays.

 ElastAsians: Who are they?

-Now Asia is a leader of the group with Azka.
-In 2022 they held a fall festival that encompassed celebrations for Diwali and Mid-Autumn festival.
-The group sent out treats to those joining from the US and offered a credit for others members to support a local API (Asian Pacific Islander) business.
+In 2022, they held a fall festival that encompassed celebrations for Diwali and Mid-Autumn festival.
+The group sent out treats to those joining from the US and offered a credit for other members to support a local asian- or pacific islander-owned business.

-Most recently, the group held two virtual events to celebrate Lunar New Year.
-With more than 70 attendees, they learned about the holiday’s significance through a quiz and educational video, and also learned about the Chinese Zodiac and heard from a fellow member about Nowruz, or Persian New Year.
-Now, they are planning for ElastAsians Heritage Month celebrations.
+In January, the group held two virtual events to celebrate Lunar New Year.
+With more than 70 attendees, they learned about the holiday’s significance through a quiz and educational video, and also learned about the Chinese Zodiac and heard from Saman about Nowruz, a New Year celebration for many ethnicities worldwide.

 As YOU are starts here.
 Join the Elastic team.